awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/notifications.md

 **To add or update email addresses**

-1. Sign in to the [https://aws.amazon.com/marketplace/management/seller-settings/account](https://aws.amazon.com/marketplace/management/seller-settings/account)
+1. Sign in to the [AWS Marketplace Management Portal\.](https://aws.amazon.com/marketplace/management/)

 1. From **Settings**, choose the **Notifications** tab\.